christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 The guide integrates two complementary registers that acknowledge and support each other: **Liminal-Technical Exposition** (where concepts are introduced and principles established) and **Practical Facilitation** (where practitioners engage material directly through structured dialogue with the System Interface).
 The movement between these registers becomes pedagogically meaningful—teaching threshold crossing as both method and praxis.

-**The Practitioner Log is the primary learning infrastructure**, operationalized through the **Conversational Log Protocol (CLP)**, a structured dialogue system that captures all mandatory documentation elements through conversational interaction with the System Interface.
+**The Practitioner Log is the primary learning infrastructure**, operationalized through **The Structured Dialogue Protocol**, a systematic exchange that captures all mandatory documentation elements through conversational interaction with the System Interface.

 **Core Goal:** Equip practitioners to engage reality engineering as **lived, iterative practice that enacts boundary dissolution between technical understanding and metaphysical recognition**, with every crossing recorded, reflected, and integrated through systematic documentation dialogue.